-The pros and cons of legalising drugs in the UK
+The pros and cons of legalising drugs in Britain

 Pro: The war on drugs creates addicts

-Release says arresting users "creates more harm for individuals, their families and society".
-It says that if users are not "caught up in the criminal justice system" they have a better chance of escaping addiction and says evidence from other countries proves this.
-For example, they say users of ‘soft’ drugs like cannabis are more likely to try something harder, including heroin, when both are illegal.
+Release, the drugs charity which organised the letter, says arresting users "creates more harm for individuals, their families and society".
+It says that if users are not "caught up in the criminal justice system" they have a better chance of escaping addiction and argues that evidence from other countries supports this view.
+According to Release, users of ‘soft’ drugs like cannabis are more likely to try something harder, including heroin, when both are illegal.

 Con: Legalising drugs would create addicts

 Kevin Sabet, a leading US academic and opponent of drug liberalisation, told The Guardian last year: "Legal regulation has been a disaster for drugs like alcohol and tobacco.
 Both of those drugs are now sold by highly commercialised industries who thrive off addiction for profit."
 He concluded: "What we need is much smarter law-enforcement, coupled with real demand reduction in places like Europe and the US."
 At a time when governments are uniting to stop people smoking, should they really be becoming more laissez-faire about drug use?

 Pro: If you can’t beat them, regulate them

 Sir William Patey, the former UK ambassador to Afghanistan, ruffled feathers last year when he came out in favour of legalising the trade in opium poppies, from which heroin is derived.
 Writing in The Guardian, Patey said it was impossible to stop Afghan farmers from growing and exporting opium illegally, and concluded that "if we cannot deal effectively with supply" the only alternative is to "limit the demand for illicit drugs by making a licit supply of them available from a legally-regulated market".
 This would create stability and peace in drug-producing nations.

 Con: Regulation may overstep the mark